Reliable Spanners for Metric Spaces: Preliminaries

-An \emphi{attack} on a graph $\G$ is a set of vertices $\BSet$ that fails and no longer can be used.
-An attack is \emphi{oblivious}, if the set $\BSet$ is picked without any knowledge of $\G$.
+An \emphi{attack} on a graph $\G= (\VV, \Edges)$ is a set of vertices $\BSet$ that fails and no longer can be used.
+An attack (on a randomized graph) is \emphi{oblivious}, if the set $\BSet$ is picked stochastically independent of the edge set of the graph.

 \begin{definition}[Reliable spanner] \deflab{reliable:spanner} Let $\G=(\PS,\Edges)$ be a $t$-spanner for some $t\geq 1$ constructed by a (possibly) randomized algorithm.
 Given an attack $\BSet$, its \emphi{damaged set} $\EBSet$ is a set of smallest possible size, such that for any pair of vertices $\pp,\pq \in \PS \setminus \EBSet$, we have